Concordium/concordium-base/README.md

 ```bash
 $ crypto/build > sudo cmake --build . --target install
 ```
-*NOTE:* In this case we are use `sudo` to get administrative privileges to copy target library into default prefix `/usr/local/lib/`
+*NOTE:* In this case we are using `sudo` to get administrative privileges to copy target library into default prefix `/usr/local/lib/`

 # How to Run Unit Test in C Part